PersiaML/tutorials/src/customization/index.md

 - K8S launcher: Kubernetes launcher is easy to deploy large scale training.
 - docker-compose launcher: Docker compose is the other way like `K8S` but is more lightweight.
-- honcho launcher: A Procfile manager that need to build PERSIA in manually(Currently persia can build in linux, macOS, windows10.).
-It is hard for inexperienced ones to install the requirement.
-But is friendly for developers to develop and debug.
+- honcho launcher: You can build PERSIA (Currently persia can build in linux, macOS, windows10) manually when using a Procfile manager, which is friendly for developers.

 All of these launchers use environment variables(`PERSIA_GLOBAL_CONFIG`, `PERSIA_EMBEDDING_CONFIG`, `PERSIA_NN_WORKER_ENTRY`, `PERSIA_DATALOADER_ENTRY`) to assign the path of the PERSIA configuration files.